“They Just Ain’t You” shows a different side of Lil Tjay.

 5. Letter To My Block

-This feels like a genuine love letter to where Lil Tjay came from.
-A lot has changed in his life, but the connection to his people is still there.
+This feels like a genuine love letter dedicated to where Lil Tjay came from.
+A lot has changed in his life, but his connection to his people remains.
 Those are still his day ones.

 4. First Time